google/earthengine-community/tutorials/identifying-first-day-no-snow/index.md

     .updateMask(analysisMask)
     // Set the year as a property for filtering by later.
     .set('year', year);

   // Mask by minimum snow fraction - only include pixels that reach 0
   // percent cover.
 Return the resulting image. return noSnowImg.updateMask(noSnowImg.select('snowCover').eq(0));
 });
 ```

-Convert the `ee.List` of images to an image collection.
+Convert the `ee.List` of images to an image collection:

 ```js
 var annualCol = ee.ImageCollection.fromImages(annualList);